Career tips for engineers from a rising star at National Grid

 - Choose a company with values you believe in.
 David points out that the work he does contributes positively to lives and society; maintaining a safe sustainable electricity and gas supply is vital to the economy and people’s wellbeing and livelihoods.

 - Think about the long term.
 Being an engineer is not just about being a technical specialist; there are also opportunities to work in management and in commercial or corporate areas.

 How David made his mark at work

 David has made a point of taking advantage of opportunities for development during his career with National Grid.
 He graduated from Southampton University in 2010 with a masters in electronic engineering and power systems, and became the chair of National Grid’s Newnet Employee Resource Group, which helps new staff settle into work, soon after joining the organisation himself.
 He bolstered National Grid’s volunteering programme, coordinating staff going out to schools and the local community, and ran a number of STEM events in primary and secondary schools as well as getting involved in events run by the IET.

 After completing his graduate programme David put himself forward to join a project called the Engineering Framework, which involved levelling the risk profile across National Grid.
 David ended up running the implementation and communications strand of the project and managing the work of three other graduates.

-Over the last year he has been involved in two major business improvement projects and has achieved major improvements in efficiency.
+He has been involved in business improvement projects and has achieved major improvements in efficiency.
 One project improved delivery from 53% on time to 100% on time in three months; the solutions from the other project have been packaged up to disseminate across the whole of National Grid’s electricity business.

 He believes his attitude has been a key part of his success; he stays positive in the face of problems, remains calm and copes with pressure by prioritising.
 His communication skills have also helped him to have an impact.
 He recommends getting key points across in a simple way, having realised early on that if he could sum up his message on one page or in a few minutes people tended to take notice.